Ashley Johnson Bavery

 Publications and Presentations

-• Bootlegged Immigrants: Politics and Policy on America's Northern Border (University of Pennsylvania Press, September 2020).
+• Bootlegged Aliens: Immigration Politics on America’s Northern Border (Philadelphia: University of Pennsylvania Press, 2020).

 • "Crashing America's Back Gate: Illegal Europeans, Policing, and Welfare in Detroit, 1921–1939," Journal of Urban History, June 23, 2016.